uksrc-developers/gbc/README.md

 The code outputs:
 * features.fits - list of features used to train the model which are necessary to output the predictions
-* pred_thresholds.csv - predictions for different thresholds (we used tlv=0.20 for DR1)
+* pred_thresholds.csv - predictions for different thresholds (we used tlv=0.20 for DR1 and DR2)

 ### How to run the rode